Eddy Ottoz

 Eddy Ottoz (born 3 June 1944) is an Italian former athlete and bronze medalist at the 1968 Summer Olympics in the 110 metre hurdles.

 Biography

 Sport career

 Ottoz competed for Italy in the 1964 Summer Olympics held in Tokyo, Japan, and in the 1968 Summer Olympics held in Mexico City, Mexico where he won the bronze medal in the 110 metre hurdles event.

+Ottoz won the British AAA Championships title in the 120 yards hurdles event at the 1967 AAA Championships.

 In retirement

 Ottoz retired from competitions in 1969, aged 25.
 He became an athletics coach in 1986, and by 1992 trained hurdlers and sprinters of the Italy national athletics team.
 As a sports manager he was president of the Regional Committee of the CONI of the Valle d'Aosta.
 Since 2001 he has been a member of the national board of the same Olympic Committee and chair of the Regional Committee FIDAL of Valle d'Aosta.